Quality Chess

 Quality Chess UK Ltd (known as Quality Chess) is a chess publishing company, founded in 2004 by International Master Ari Ziegler, Grandmaster Jacob Aagaard and Grandmaster John Shaw.
 The company is based in Glasgow.

+In 2024 it was announced that Quality Chess bought New in Chess and Popular Chess.
+The New in Chess website says that Quality, Everyman/Popular and New in Chess merged, and the print books of all three are sold through the New in Chess site.
+Chess.com apparently has the digital rights to the books, and sells video versions on their site.

 The company focuses on quality of publications rather than quantity of books.
 In 2005, the book Learn from the Legends: Chess Champions at Their Best by Grandmaster Mihail Marin won the ChessCafe.com "Book of the Year" award.
 In 2007 San Luis 2005: How Chess Found Its Champion by Alik Gershon and Igor Nor won the English Chess Federation's "Book of the Year 2007" award.
 Aagaard's Attacking Manual 1 & 2 won the 2010 English Chess Federation book of the year prize.